 Banco Santander Chile (the "Issuer" or with its consolidated subsidiaries "Santander Chile Group") has prepared this first prospectus supplement (the "First Prospectus Supplement") in connection with Medium Term Notes (the "Notes") issued from time to time under the Issuer's Medium Term Note Program (the "Program").
-The Issuer has also prepared a prospectus dated June 25, 2021 (the "Base Prospectus," as amended or updated from time to time and including all information incorporated by reference therein) for use in connection with the issue of Notes under the Program.
+The Issuer has also prepared a prospectus dated June 24, 2022 (the "Base Prospectus," as amended or updated from time to time and including all information incorporated by reference therein) for use in connection with the issue of Notes under the Program.
 This First Prospectus Supplement amends and updates the Base Prospectus, and should be read in conjunction with the Base Prospectus and constitutes a supplement for the purposes of Article 23 of the Prospectus Regulation.

-The First Prospectus Supplement has been approved by the Central Bank of Ireland (the Central Bank) as competent authority under the Prospectus Regulation.
+The First Prospectus Supplement has been approved by the Central Bank of Ireland (the "Central Bank") as competent authority under the Prospectus Regulation.
 The Central Bank only approves this First Prospectus Supplement as meeting the standards of completeness, comprehensibility and consistency imposed by the Prospectus Regulation.
+Such approval should not be considered as an endorsement of the Issuer.